fastrgv/Reliquarium/README.md

 For users using the selector app:

 * Select which of the four tombs to open by clicking on it.
 * The goal configuration is shown at startup.
-* When ready to begin, hit the (z)-key.
+When ready to begin, hit the (z)-key.
+* The (z)-key will restore your previous game.
+* If you want to restart from the beginning, use the (space)-key.
 * Hit the (esc)-key at any time to return to the selector app;
 * Hit (q)-key to quit completely.